zackmdavis/Less_Wrong_Drafts/dath_ilan_scrap.md

 -----

 https://discord.com/channels/936151692041400361/954750671280807968/1210280210730061854
+> I wouldn't say it's _just_ a plot device and I can see the real dath ilan doing it; Earth definitely shouldn't bother considering it, though.

-> I wouldn't say [the history Screen is] just a plot device and I can see the real dath ilan doing it; Earth definitely shouldn't bother considering it, though.
+> I wouldn't say [the history Screen is] _just_ a plot device and I can see the real dath ilan doing it; Earth definitely shouldn't bother considering it, though.

+02/22/2024 9:41 AM #dath-ilan

 https://x.com/ESYudkowsky/status/1786189840998117403